pdodds/resume/PhilipDodds.md

 Responsible for the development of a new semantic services layer build around Netik's leading data warehouse model.
 It provided a new way to both manage the complex query metadata and also expose it in a clean way.
 Worked to build out and run a proof of concept on the use of NoSQL solutions for reference data management with a tier-1 financial firm.
 This was also based around the concepts of open API's and clean data management infrastructure.

-### Managing Partner, Compound42
-*June 2008 - May 2009*

-Provided both technical expertise and development experience to companies to help them build structured development environments leveraging Amazon’s cloud technology for both computing and storage.
-Primarily involved in the Enterprise Data Management space, working with vendors to provide roadmaps to allow them to look to cloud computing offerings in order to allow for the application of both massive process and storage to enable a new style of reference data management application, based on Apache Hadoop technologies (MapReduce) and BigTable style storage.

-Worked heavily with a reference data management vendor in a push to migration to an updated application server platform (based on JBoss 5.x), and incorporation of new management features as well as integration of new REST-based architecture to allow open data services to be made available across their enterprise clients.

-Also involved in the development of a Amazon Web Service image marketplace (http:// www.thecloudmarket.com) to allow people to quickly identify available machine images and provide a platform for learning about AWS offerings in place from vendors.

 ### Chief Techology Officer, Exist Global
 *December 2007 - June 2008*